 - Instruments.
 I can’t say it enough, kids enjoy making noise.
 Why not encourage them to make a joyful one?
 Sturdy wooden tambourines, jingle bells, toy xylophones, even plastic keyboards have always been a huge hit in our house and continue to be a fun way for the kids to make up fun songs and let out some energy dancing around.

 - Dress-up clothing.
-I can’t say it enough, kids love to pretend.
+Kids love to pretend, and it’s also important for their development and problem solving skills practice.
 I always find when friends come over and see our trunk of dress-up clothing they go wild.
 Dress-up sparks their creative imagination and they can engage for long amounts of time pretending to be ship-wrecked pirates stranded on an island hunting for treasures or a magician with a fun act.
 We’ve had many impromptu performance and crazy dress-up dance parties with friends over.
 Once again, look in your local thrift stores for outfits or try to hit the after-Halloween costume clearance racks.
 I’ve scored $35+ costumes for $2.

 - A train set.
 I don’t care how much you try to sway boys, they WILL go through a train phase.
 It’s inevitable, but you don’t have to pay an arm and a leg for the fancy name-brand trains, (even if they insist on certain characters, look at thrift stores and Ross first for discounted ones).
 Don’t get me wrong, girls also love trains, and building the tracks, but the boys are just hard-wired to love them!
 During the holidays, and especially after I’ve scored great large sets at Target ranging from $80-$100 for around $20 – keep an eye out for holiday coupons and special promotions.
 IKEA also has a small “starter” set for around $10.